Pink Floyd discography: Artwork

 Most Pink Floyd covers do not feature the band members, and many do not feature the band name or any text.
 Waters recommended Hipgnosis for A Saucerful of Secrets cover, for which they were paid £110, and they went on to create many of the group's album packages.
 Ummagumma was the last to feature the group on the front cover, with a Droste effect created by multiple photographs, and a breakdown of their musical equipment on the back.
 Atom Heart Mother features a Friesian cow (named Lulubelle III) on the front cover, deliberately chosen as a reaction against the group's psychedelic image.

 The cover of The Dark Side of the Moon was designed by Hipgnosis in collaboration with graphic designer George Hardie, and features a line drawing of light being refracted in a prism.
 The inner sleeve shows the graphic of a heartbeat, which can be heard at the start of the album.
 The original packaging also included additional posters and stickers.
 It has become one of the most recognisable rock album covers.
 The cover of Animals features an inflatable pig moored to Battersea Power Station that broke free and drifted into airspace.
 The Wall features a minimalist design on the front cover, while the inside sleeve shows cartoons of the principal characters in the story, both created by Gerald Scarfe.
-Hipgnosis' Storm Thorgerson returned to produce the cover for A Momentary Lapse of Reason, which featured a row of beds on Saunton Sands.
+Hipgnosis's Storm Thorgerson returned to produce the cover for A Momentary Lapse of Reason, which featured a row of beds on Saunton Sands.
 For The Division Bell, he photographed two 3 m high heads in style of Aku-Aku in a field near Ely, Cambridgeshire.

 The CD packaging of the live album Pulse included a light-emitting diode on the spine, powered by batteries.
 This gave a visual "pulse" when the CD was stored on a shelf, with the battery expected to last up to a year.
 The compilation Echoes: The Best of Pink Floyd features a composite piece of artwork created by Hipgnosis combining several past album covers.